JoanCharmant/quill-blender/docs/import.md

 A single "Principled BSDF" material is created and shared by all imported meshes.
 This material reads the vertex colors and alpha attributes that were stored in the mesh during import.

+To preview the scene with colors that match Quill as much as possible:
+- In viewport shading mode "Material Preview", the colors should be pretty close but make sure the color management is set up correctly under Render > Color Management, with Display Device = `sRGB` and View Transform = `Standard` (not `AgX`).
+You can also go in the options and set the Render Pass to `Diffuse Color` (instead of `Combined`) to disregard some effects of the PBR material, or change the material to a Diffuse BSDF.
+- Alternatively, in Viewport shading mode "Solid", go in the shading options, select Lighting = `Flat`, and Color = `Attribute`.

 #### Mesh animation
-When importing the Quill timeline is currently fit into the Blender frame range and Quill frames outside that range are discarded.
+When importing, the Quill timeline is remapped to the Blender frame range.
+Quill frames outside that range are discarded.

-Frame by frame animation of meshes isn't natively supported in Blender.
-Blender has other ways of animating meshes but for frame by frame animation it relies on "Mesh caches" stored in external files like Alembic or FBX.

-In order to import frame by frame animation as meshes the addon creates a separate object for each drawing and animate the visibility of these objects so that only one object is visible on each frame.
+For frame by frame animation the addon creates a separate mesh object for each drawing and animate the visibility of these objects so that only one object is visible on a particular frame.

-Infinite loop is generally supported but restricting the number of loops is done in Quill via visibility keyframes on the parent which isn't supported.
+Looping of the base clip is supported.

+Spans (instances of the base clip) and offsets (left-trim of the base clip) of the paint layer are supported but the spans and offsets set in the parent sequences are not currently imported.

 ### Import as Grease Pencil